Credential Evaluation with IQAS

 When applying for IQAS credential evaluation, you must provide all documents in English.
 Any educational documents not in English or French must be translated before submission.

 For example, if your academic transcript is issued in Spain, you must translate it from Spanish into English for the IQAS assessment.
-Here are a few requirements;
+For IQAS applications specifically:

 Pro Tip: To get the best results, use a professional translator or translation company with a track record of 100% acceptance rates for IRCC and other official purposes.
 At Translayte, we offer professional translation services in Canada that meet IRCC, IQAS, and other credential evaluation authorities.
 However, if you need to submit documentation for immigration purposes in Canada, we also offer certified translation services for various documents.
-Translation rates start from $25 per page, and you can choose expedited delivery to meet tight deadlines.
+Translation rates start from $25 per page, with 24-hour turnaround available to meet tight deadlines.

 Request a free quote to get certified translations for IQAS assessment documents.